The Measure

 Harmful Algal Blooms Satellite Tool

 In 2019, State Water Resources Control Board and the San Francisco Estuary Institute released a satellite imagery tool which estimates the amount of cyanobacteria in large water bodies calculated in satellite imagery.
 It includes approximately 250 water bodies in California.
 It is designed as a screening level analysis tool, which can prompt field verification and sampling for local and state agencies to confirm if cyanotoxins are present.
-The satellite tool contains several disclaimers.
+In addition, the satellite tool contains several disclaimers and limitations.
 Please refer to their website (linked above) to view any additional information about the data.

 Incident Reporting of Harmful Algal Blooms in the Delta

-The map below displays the HABs incidences in the Delta during the 2022 season.
-Data are from the HABs Incident Reports Map, which is a tool that shares locations of HABs that have been voluntarily reported by the public, local or state agencies, or via routine monitoring events.
+The map below displays the location of HABs incidences in the Delta during the 2023 season.
+Data are from the HABs Incident Reports Map, which is a tool that shares locations and details of HABs that have been reported by the public, local or state agencies, and/or routine monitoring events.

 Trigger levels for posting planktonic advisory signs and description of advisory levels: